ThatOneMHMD/09-ReadMeGenerator/README.md

 To generate your own professional README, "git clone" the repo down to your local so you have the Node project on your local.
 Run "npm install" in order to install the npm package dependencies as specified in the package.json: inquirer- for question propmts for inputs from the command line in terminal.

+## Usage

-The application will start by running "node index.js" in the command line.
+To use the application, run "node index.js" in the command line.
 Please make sure you are in the right directory when doing so!
-After answering the questions, the README file will be swiftly generated and will be ready for you at the root of the repo.!
+After answering the questions, the README file will be swiftly generated and will be ready for you at the root of the repo!

 ## License